 Boxes e and f-Employee's name and address.
 Enter the name as shown on your employee's social security card (first, middle initial, last).
-Generally, do not enter "Jr.," "Sr.," etc. on Copy A unless the suffix appears on the card.
-If the name does not fit, you may show first name initial, middle initial, and last name (and ignore the vertical line).
+Generally, do not enter "Jr.," "Sr.," etc., in the "Suff." box on Copy A unless the suffix appears on the card.
+However, SSA still prefers that you do not enter the suffix on Copy A. If the name does not fit, you may show first name initial, middle initial, and last name (and ignore the vertical line).
 If the name has changed, the employee must get a corrected card from any SSA office.
 Use the name on the original card until you see the corrected one.
 Do not show titles or academic degrees, such as "Dr.," "RN," or "Esq.," at the beginning or end of the employee's name.